asanakoy/kaggle-lyft-motion-prediction-av/src/2nd_level/README.md

 ## Usage
 ### 1. Define data paths
-Change first level predictions, sample submission, model and final submission paths in the `config.py` file if needed (although the default config should work as well).
+Change first level predictions, sample submission, model and final submission paths in the [config.py](config.py) file if needed (although, the default config should work as well).
 First level predictions must be in `.npz` format.

 Example:
 ```